softwaremill/jekyll-softwaremill/README.md

 1. Install PHP for command line.
 Package name is usually `php-cli`.
 2. Go to `__generators/` and call `bundle`.

+You may need imagemagick in __generators/ for handling images.

 ## Sending e-mails via contact form - pre-steps